git-for-windows/git-for-windows.github.io/OpenSSH-Integration-with-Pageant.md

 ## Security Considerations

 Since _ssh\-pageant_ (like _ssh\-agent_) is intended to bypass the requirement to repeatedly enter your private key password, it's imperative that its socket file be private in order to use it safely.
 In other words, you want to be **extremely** careful on multi-user systems to ensure that the **SSH_AUTH_SOCK** file -- and preferably the directory which includes it -- isn't accessible to anyone else.
-For a normal MSYS2 configuration (which includes Git) this shouldn't be an issue, as _/tmp_ is normally mapped to a private location under your Windows user profile.
+For a normal Git for Windows configuration this shouldn't be an issue, as _/tmp_ is normally mapped to a private location under your Windows user profile.